-Rawlins Paints distribute and manufacture a wide range of epoxy paints and resin flooring, which are heavy duty and hard wearing, economical surface coatings - most commonly used in the UK to finish concrete floors.
-These specialist floor paints offer excellent chemical and water resistance – making them ideal for large-scale industrial use.
+Rawlins Paints distribute and manufacture a wide range of floor paints, including specialist epoxy paints and industrial epoxy resin flooring, which are heavy duty and hard wearing, economical surface coatings - most commonly used in the UK to finish concrete floors.
+These specialist epoxy flooring paints offer excellent chemical and water resistance – making them ideal for large-scale industrial use.
 Mostly, epoxy floor paints come as a two-pack - containing an epoxy resin (base) and a co-reactant hardener (curing agent).
 The two are mixed together at an exact ratio, allowed to stand for a specified period, and then applied to floors, or other applicable surfaces.
-It is important that the epoxy coating is applied to the surface within the specified time (per product), and before that timeframe expires.
+It is important that the epoxy coating is applied to the surface within the specified time (per product), and before that time-frame expires.

 A correctly prepared surface will ensure the successful application of an epoxy paint coating – but there are some checks that need to be done first, namely the condition of the surface which is being painted.

 For warehouse floors, or heavy vehicular use areas which have succumbed to oil spillage, water pooling and general surface wear and tear, it is advised to assign sufficient surface preparation time.
 It could take up to a day for larger square metre flooring to have its oil spots removed, with a high quality cleaning/degreaser product.

 Small square foot concrete floors may need adhesion promoting primers, or etching with a mild acid, before the surface being thoroughly scrubbed clean.
 It is generally recommended by manufacturers that concrete floors are prepared using methods including shot-blasting or diamond grinding.
 There is a very informative article on our knowledgebase blog which details professional floor preparation methods: